On a Sparse Shortcut Topology of Artificial Neural Networks: EXPRESSIVITY

-For an extremely slim network with only one neuron in every layer, adding shortcuts shown in Figure 1, can make the network approximate any univariate function in the sense of the $L^{\infty}$ distance.
-We focus on the S3-Net topology in Figure 1.
-Then, mathematically we first make the following conjecture:
+Our main result is that adding shortcuts, as shown in Figure \ref{topology}(a), can make a one-neuron wide network approximate any univariate continuous function in the sense of the $L^{\infty}$ distance.
+It should be pointed out that our result is constructive, and it is still an open problem to prove that the trained network converges to our construction.
+Mathematically, we make the following proposition:

-\textbf{Conjecture 1}: With the ReLU activation, for any continuous function $g:[0, 1] \rightarrow \mathbb{R}$ and any given precision $\delta>0,$ there exists a neural network $G$ of S3-Net topology and one neuron in each layer such that
+\textbf{Proposition 1}: With ReLU activation functions for all hidden neurons, for any continuous function $g:[0, 1] \rightarrow \mathbb{R}$ and any given precision $\delta>0,$ there exists a neural network $G$ of the proposed topology with one neuron in each layer such that

-\textbf{The sketch of our constructive analysis}: We show how to use a one-neuron S3-Net to approximate a continuous piecewise linear function.
-Mathematically, any univariate continuous function can be approximated by a continuous piecewise linear function within any given closeness.
-Therefore, the key becomes how to implement this piecewise approximation by a one-neuron-wide S3-Net structure.
-In our scheme, we use the ReLU as the activation functions for all the neurons except the output neuron.
-By convention of regression tasks, the activation function of the output layer is linear.
-Our construction is to make each neuron represent a piecewise function and then we use shortcuts to aggregate these piecewise linear segments over the interval of interest in the output neuron.
+\textbf{The sketch of our constructive analysis}: Any univariate continuous function can be approximated by a continuous piecewise linear function within any given closeness \cite{hamann1994data}.
+Therefore, the key of proof becomes how to implement this piecewise approximation by a one-neuron-wide network of the proposed topology.
+In our scheme, we use the ReLU as activation functions for all neurons except the output neuron.
+By the convention of regression tasks, the activation function of the output layer is linear.
+Our construction is to make each neuron represent a piecewise function, and then we use shortcuts to aggregate these piecewise linear segments in the output neuron.

-\textbf{Preliminaries:} According to the spline fitting theory, any continuous function $g(x)$ can be approximated by a piecewise linear function $f(x)$ at any accuracy in the $L^{\infty}$ sense.
-Here, without loss of generality, we assume that $f(x)$ is continuous and the first piece of $f(x)$ is monotonically decreasing or increasing.
-Then, when the interval $[0,1]$ is partitioned into very tiny sub-intervals, a general function can be well approximated by a continuous piecewise function $f(x)$ with $L$ segments, where the first segment is non-constant.
-Therefore, to demonstrate the correctness of Conjecture 1, we just need to use a one-neuron-wide S3-Net to implement $f(x)$.
-Here, we show an explicit expression of $f(x)$ as follows:
+\textbf{Preliminaries:} Without loss of generality, a continuous function $g(x)$ can be approximated by a continuous piecewise linear function $f(x)$ at any accuracy in the $L^{\infty}$ sense, provided that the interval $[0,1]$ is partitioned into very tiny sub-intervals.
+Therefore, to demonstrate the correctness of \textbf{Proposition 1}, we just need to use a one-neuron-wide network of the investigated topology to implement $f(x)$.
+Suppose that there are $N$ pieces in $f(x)$, we can construct an explicit expression of $f(x)$ as follows: